agnostic-apollo/Android-Docs/docs/apps/processes/phantom-cached-and-empty-processes.md

 # Phantom, Cached And Empty Processes

-This was originally posted in a comment in [`termux/termux-app` issue `#2366`](https://github.com/termux/termux-app/issues/2366#issuecomment-961305970) and references info in relation to it, its comments and the original issue creator (OP/@V-no-A) and termux maintainer @xeffyr.
-An additional issue has been opened at google's `issuetracker` at https://issuetracker.google.com/u/1/issues/205156966 since the phantom process and excessive cpu usage killing changes silently introduced in Android `12` break lot of multiple apps, including **core functionality** of [Termux](https://github.com/termux/termux-app) and [Tasker](https://tasker.joaoapps.com) and other automation apps.
-This will be updated as things move on.
+This was originally posted in a comment in [`termux/termux-app` issue `#2366`](https://github.com/termux/termux-app/issues/2366#issuecomment-961305970) references info in relation to it, its comments and the original issue creator (OP/@V-no-A) and then posted at https://gist.github.com/agnostic-apollo/dc7e47991c512755ff26bd2d31e72ca8.

+An additional issue was opened at google's `issuetracker` at https://issuetracker.google.com/issues/205156966 since the phantom process and excessive cpu usage killing changes were silently introduced in Android `12` breaking lot of multiple apps, including **core functionality** of [Termux](https://github.com/termux/termux-app) and [Tasker](https://tasker.joaoapps.com) and other automation apps.

+Google was asked for an option to disable such killing and a **huge thanks to Jing Ji** for adding the `settings_enable_monitor_phantom_procs` settings flag with [`09dcdad`](https://cs.android.com/android/_/android/platform/frameworks/base/+/09dcdad5ebc159861920f090e07da60fac71ac0a) to allow disabling both phantom process and excessive cpu usage, which is available since Android `12L beta 3`.
+Check [comment 27](https://issuetracker.google.com/issues/205156966#comment27) and [comment 54](https://issuetracker.google.com/issues/205156966#comment54).
+Check [How to disable the phantom processes killing?](#how-to-disable-the-phantom-processes-killing) for details on how to disable the killing on different android versions.

-### Contents
+## Contents
 - [Phantom Processes](#phantom-processes)
   - [What are phantom process?](#what-are-phantom-processes)
   - [Which apps will this affect?](#which-apps-will-this-affect)